SoftUni-Internal/interactive-content/EN/02-Conditional-Statements/04-if-else.md

 [/code-editor]
 [task-description]
 # Description
-Create a program, which finds the greater of two numbers:
+Create a program, that finds the greater of two numbers:

   * Read two **integers**
   * Find the greater number